Edit this page

 View callbacks allow developers to listen for events on components.
 They are typically registered through props on the component, for example: <Image onLoad={...} />

 .
-We can use the Events definition component to define an event for our WebView.
-We'll call it onLoad
+Use the Events definition component to define an event for your WebView.
+Call it onLoad

 from that delegate method.